 Google uses an algorithm for ranking its web pages known as PageRank and analyzes page content using Hypertext-Matching Analysis.
 The higher the PageRank the more important the page is deemed to be.
-There are over 100 factors affecting PageRank, and the algorithm is modified frequently.
-According to Google, this algorithm includes over 500 million variables and 2 billion terms.
+According to Google, this algorithm includes over 500 million variables and 2 billion terms, and is changed frequently.
 A few key aspects Google deems important are:

 When the Googlebot spider scans web servers on the the Internet, it creates an index and reports back relevant findings.
 While retrieved search results will not surpass 1000 items, currently 2,670,000,000 items are consulted in one form or another.
 The graphic below displays the step-by-step process taken when conducting a search.

 Search engines are not yet capable of understanding natural language, or semantics.
 Moreover, Google does not know what you are inferring.
 Are you looking for a bass guitar?
 Or are you interested in fishing for bass?
 As a result, every word that you include in your search matters.